Connextstrategy/credit-risk-classification/README.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 The purpose of this analysis was a ascertain what supervised machine learning model would be best to predict loan classification for credit card users.
-The financial information is based on the CSV file combined with a splitting of data (around whether it's a healthy (0)versus high risk (1) loan.
+The financial information is based on the CSV file combined with a splitting of data (around whether it's a healthy (0) versus high risk (1) loan.
 It was tested after that.
-Variables outside of the type of loan include loan interest rate, borrower income, debt to income ratio,
+Variables outside of the type of loan include loan interest rate, borrower income, debt to income ratio, number of acconts, and total debt.

 The model attempted see the difference between the healthy versus high risk loans.
 Two separate types of supervised machine learning models were deployed to include: